Computer Use Can Be Monitored Learn More

 Confidential Sexual Violence Advocates can be contacted through the SERV hotlines and will accompany victims of sexual violence to hospitals, police stations, and court proceedings.
 Additionally, advocates help the victim access services related to sexual violence recovery.

 Navigating the legal system can be an intimidating experience.
+Court advocates educate survivors of sexual violence about the Sexual Assault Survivor Protection Act (SASPA) and assist them in accessing all available legal remedies.
 Advocates provide information about options, offer support, and accompany survivors through court proceedings.

 - Accompaniment to court